Pocket Mortys

-Pocket Mortys, also known as Rick and Morty: Pocket Mortys, is a free-to-play role-playing video game developed by Big Pixel Studios and Tag Games, and published by Adult Swim Games.
+Pocket Mortys, also known as Rick and Morty: Pocket Mortys, is a free-to-play role-playing video game developed by Big Pixel Studios, Tag Games and Pocket Sized Hands and published by Adult Swim Games.
 The game was released worldwide on January 13, 2016 for iOS and Android devices.
-The game is based on the television series Rick and Morty and the mechanics serve as a parody of the Pokémon franchise.
-Two comic series adaptations, Pocket Mortys (2016) and Pocket Like You Stole It (2017), written by Tini Howard, have been published by Oni Press.
+The game is based on the television series and franchise Rick and Morty and the mechanics serve as a parody/remake of the Pokémon franchise, being updated each episode with new playable characters based on those from the wider franchise every year since.

+Two comic book adaptations, Pocket Mortys (2016) and Pocket Like You Stole It!
+(2017), written by Tini Howard, have been published by Oni Press.

 Description

 Pocket Mortys is based on the multiple timeline concept as described in episode 10 of season 1, "Close Rick-counters of the Rick Kind".
 The game uses a style and concept similar to the Pokémon games, with the player (Rick C-123) catching various 'wild' Mortys, battling them with a variety of 'Trainers' in the form of aliens, Ricks and several supporting characters.
-The game features voice acting from Justin Roiland and Dan Harmon.
+The game features voice acting from Justin Roiland and Dan Harmon, and, since 2023, Ian Cardoni and Harry Belden.